microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This function will return whether the microphone button is disabled.
+This hook will return whether the microphone button is disabled.
 This is different from `useDisabled()`.
 The microphone button could be disabled because it is currently starting or stopping.

 This value can be partly controllable through Web Chat props.